John Hughes (1790–1857)

-John Hughes (2 January 1790 – 13 December 1857) was an English author.
+John Hughes (2 January 1790 – 13 December 1857) was an English writer.

 Life

 Born 2 January 1790, he was the only child of Thomas Hughes, D.D., deputy clerk of the closet to George III and George IV, vicar of Uffington, Berkshire, and canon of St. Paul's Cathedral, by his wife Mary Anne, daughter of the Rev. George Watts, vicar of Uffington; she was an early friend of Sir Walter Scott.
 John Hughes was educated at Westminster School and at Oriel College, Oxford, where he graduated B.A.
 1812 and M.A.
 1815.

 About 1820 Hughes went to live at Uffington, but on the death of his father, thirteen years later, moved to Donnington Priory, Berkshire.
 He died at Brompton on 13 December 1857, aged 67.